gerjunior/15-days-of-node/README.md

 - I understood a little bit how to use groups in regex, which I found interesting.
 Probably gonna get deep on this in the next days.

 Tomorrow I'll continue to work a little bit with nodeJS terminal.

+## Day 9 - RegEx

+Actually this could be day 8 and 9.
+It is a little bit hard to make one project at a workday, so I had to take a little bit more time on it.

+Since those expressions are a little bit more complex, the readme on the project folder will be more descriptive than this comment.